A Probabilistic Bayesian Approach to Recover $R_2^*$ map and Phase Images for Quantitative Susceptibility Mapping: Theory

-As shown in Fig. \ref{fig:wavelet_sparse}, the image is approximately sparse in the wavelet basis \cite{DBWav92}: most of wavelet coefficients are close to zero, and the image can be well reconstructed using only those significant coefficients.
+As shown in Fig. \ref{fig:2d_brain_ori}-\ref{fig:2d_brain_rec}, the initial magnetization image $\vz_0$ is approximately sparse in the wavelet basis \cite{DBWav92}: most of wavelet coefficients are close to zero, and the image can be reconstructed well using only the significant coefficients.
+When it comes to the complex multi-echo image $\vz_i$, the complex wavelet coefficients $\vv_i$ are also sparse (see Fig. \ref{fig:magnitude_complex_wavelet}).
 This allows us to make use of the sparse prior on images to improve the recovery performance.
-Let $\mH$ denote the wavelet transform operator, the recovery problem in this paper is thus formulated with respect to the wavelet coefficients $\vv_i,\vv_0$ of the multi-echo image $\vx_i$ and the proton density $\vx_0$:
+Let $\mH$ denote the wavelet transform operator, the recovery problem in this paper is then formulated with respect to the wavelet coefficients $\vv_i,\vv_0$ of $\vz_i,\vz_0$ instead:

 From a Bayesian perspective, we assume the wavelet coefficients $\vv$ follow the Laplace distribution that produces sparse signals, and that they are identically and independently distributed (i.i.d.):